 Dry Brushing

 Dry brushing is a technique where the brush is loaded with paint, and most of it is removed from the brush by wiping it off on a paper towel.
-The brush is then lightly dragged over the surface, creating a textured effect.
+The brush is then lightly dragged over the surface, creating a textured effect with brush strokes.
 This technique is great for creating the illusion of texture, such as wood grain or fur.

 Washing is a technique where the paint is thinned down with water and then applied to the surface.
 This creates a translucent effect, allowing the layers underneath to show through.
 This technique is great for creating a soft, blended effect.
 It can also be called paint washing.